 The intervention works on the existing positioning.
 It does not rewrite the company's category or product narrative.
 It adds the layer the existing positioning is missing.
 After delivery, the team operationalizes across surfaces (website, sales deck, sequences) without further partner involvement.

-When the stall pattern is the symptom of a deeper positioning problem (the company is not a serious vendor at the economic-buyer's tier), SF-4 Full Marketing Diagnostic addresses the root.
-SF-4 covers the question 'are we positioned for the buyer we are trying to win' as part of the four-axis review.
+When the stall pattern is the symptom of a deeper positioning problem (the company is not a serious vendor at the economic-buyer's tier), Full Marketing Review addresses the root. full marketing review covers the question 'are we positioned for the buyer we are trying to win' as part of the four-axis review.

 Sometimes.
 The pattern shows up at all sizes when champions and economic buyers are different people.
 Enterprise is the most common context because the buyer split is structural; SMB sees it when the founder approves but the CFO has veto power.